bronandrews/NodeJs-Tech-Test/README.md

 NodeJs app, run in EKS on AWS

 ## This project includes:
-- NodeJs docker image
+- NodeJs dockerfile
 - Kubernetes deployment files, to deploy NodeJs image
 - AWS stack setup written in Terraform, creating resources VPC, IAM, ECR, EKS
-- Jenkins pipeline to that validates k8s, builds NodeJs container image, pushes to ECR and deploys to EKS
+- Jenkins pipeline that validates k8s, builds NodeJs docker image, pushes it to ECR and deploys to EKS

 ## To run the Terraform
-### In AWS account - need to manually create the S3 bucket to hold the state
+### In AWS account - need to manually create the S3 bucket to hold the tfstate

 ### In each .\terraform sub-folder
 ```bash